Josh-XT/AGiXT/docs/1-Getting started/2-Install Options.md

 **Developer Only Options (Not recommended or supported):**

-4. **Run AGiXT (Recommended)**
+4. **Run AGiXT from Main Branch**
-    - This option will run [AGiXT](https://github.com/Josh-XT/AGiXT) and the [AGiXT Streamlit Web UI](https://github.com/AGiXT/streamlit) in Docker containers.
-This is the recommended option for most users.
+    - This option is like option 1, except it pulls from the main branch instead of the latest release version of AGiXT.
+This is not recommended or supported due to it being unstable and may break at any time.
-5. **Run AGiXT on local machine**
+5. **Run AGiXT from Main Branch + Addons (NVIDIA Only)**
+    - This option is like option 3, except it pulls from the main branch instead of the latest release version of AGiXT.
+This is not recommended or supported due to it being unstable and may break at any time.
+6. **Run AGiXT without Docker**
-    - This option will run [AGiXT](https://github.com/Josh-XT/AGiXT) and the [AGiXT Streamlit Web UI](https://github.com/AGiXT/streamlit) locally.
-This is not recommended or supported due to it requiring you to have a lot of dependencies installed on your computer that may conflict with other software you have installed.
-This is only recommended for developers who want to contribute to AGiXT.
+    - This option will run AGiXT without Docker.
+This is not recommended or supported due to it being unstable and may break at any time.

 **Manage:**

-6. **Update AGiXT**
-    - This option will update [AGiXT](https://github.com/Josh-XT/AGiXT), [AGiXT Streamlit Web UI](https://github.com/AGiXT/streamlit), and [Oobabooga Text Generation Web UI](https://github.com/oobabooga/text-generation-webui) if you have them installed.
-It is always recommended to be on the latest version of all.
-7. **Wipe AGiXT Hub (Irreversible)**
-    - This option will delete `agixt/providers`, `agixt/extensions`, `agixt/chains`, and `agixt/prompts`.
-The next time you start AGiXT, it will redownload all of them from the [AGiXT Hub](https://github.com/AGiXT/hub) that you have configured in your `.env` file.
-This is mostly used for development and testing purposes.
+7. **Enable/Disable Automatic Updates**
+    - This option will enable or disable automatic updates for AGiXT.
-7. **Exit**
+8. **Exit**
     - This option will exit the installer.